-Pacemakers and implantable cardioverter-defibrillators (ICDs): Pacemakers and ICDs are devices which monitor and control abnormal heart rhythms.
+Pacemakers and implantable cardioverter-defibrillators (ICDs): Pacemakers and ICDs are devices that monitor and control abnormal heart rhythms.
 They are implanted in the chest area of a patient and monitor the electrical impulses produced by the heart.
-Electrical impulses are used to prompt the heart into a normal synchronous rhythm when an abnormal arrhythmic heart beat is detected.
+Electrical impulses are used to prompt the heart into a normal synchronous rhythm when an abnormal arrhythmic heartbeat is detected.

 In some extreme cases magnetic interference can cause the implanted device to malfunction; either erroneously administering an electrical impulse when none is required or failing to detect an abnormal heartbeat and thus failing to produce the potential life saving electrical impulse when it is required.
 Technology such as Magnetic Resonance Imaging (MRI) can have serious effects on an implanted cardio device and even hand-held airport security metal detection should be avoided for long periods of exposure directly over the implant.
 While newer pacemakers and ICDs are shielded or have safeguards in place to protect against interference, new technologies create a potential for interference that the safeguards were not designed for.